-Modified adjusted gross income for estates and trusts.
-For purposes of figuring miscellaneous itemized deductions subject to the 2% limit, figure modified adjusted gross income by adding the following amounts to the adjusted gross income previously used to figure these deductions.
+Modified AGI for estates and trusts.
+For purposes of figuring miscellaneous itemized deductions subject to the 2% limit, figure MAGI by adding the following amounts to the AGI previously used to figure these deductions.

-- The total of the amounts from lines 3 through 6 of Form 1045, Schedule B. - The exemption amount shown (or as previously adjusted) on Form 1041, line 20. - The income distribution deduction shown (or as previously adjusted) on Form 1041, line 18.
+• The total of the amounts from lines 3 through 6 of Form 1045, Schedule B.

+• The exemption amount shown (or as previously adjusted) on Form 1041, line 20.

+• The income distribution deduction shown (or as previously adjusted) on Form 1041, line 18.

-For purposes of figuring casualty or theft losses, figure modified adjusted gross income by adding the total of the amounts from lines 3 through 6 of Form 1045, Schedule B, to the adjusted gross income previously used to figure these losses.
+For purposes of figuring casualty or theft losses, figure MAGI by adding the total of the amounts from lines 3 through 6 of Form 1045, Schedule B, to the AGI previously used to figure these losses.